Home | Resources | Services | Hosting | Publications | Collaboration | Joining CERL | About CERL |

 The printed special collections held by Senate House Library are particularly fine, and number around 250,000 titles.
 Details of the Library’s named special collections can be found here.

-Heythrop College Library contains an important collection of c.15,000 pre-1801 items, of which the core is books by and about the Jesuits.
+Heythrop Library contains an important collection of c.15,000 pre-1801 items, of which the core is books by and about the Jesuits.

 Coverage of file